avramovic/JMBG/README.md

 ## Introduction

-JMBG (jedinstveni matični broj građana) or *unique citizen identification number* is a 13 characters long number assigned to all newborns in ex Yugoslavia countries.
+JMBG (jedinstveni matični broj građana) or *unique citizen identification number* is a 13 characters long number assigned to all newborns in ex Yugoslavian countries.
 It seems random but it isn't.
 It holds following data:

 * date of birth
 * state of birth